Ayushtyagi3531/my_project/README.md

  Event Management Django Project

 A simple event management web application built with Django.
-Users can view upcoming events, RSVP, and authenticated staff users can create, update, or delete events.
+Users can view upcoming events, RSVP, and authenticated admin can create, update, or delete events.
 The project includes user authentication and a responsive UI with Bootstrap.

  Features